Modifications of Court Orders

 to protect your rights and to present your case to the court.
 At Lindsay

-A. Feldman, P.A., I have been serving South Florida families for over
+A. Feldman, P.A., I have been serving South Florida families for 15+ years

 family law matters.

 My firm understands the many contentious issues that come along in a divorce

 case and I will be here to help you proactively resolve them.
 Whether